pulumi/terraform-provider-aws/website/docs/d/iam_account_alias.html.markdown

 # Data Source: aws_iam_account_alias

-The IAM Account Alias data source allows access to the account alias for the effective account in which Terraform is working.
+The IAM Account Alias data source allows access to the account alias for the effective account in which this provider is working.

 ## Example Usage